Easy read information

 Your site can include the views of people with learning disabilities, news, accessible minutes and agendas, photos and links to news or resources.
 It offers people with learning disabilities a sense of ownership of the site.

 The web site can be supported with Photosymbols and photos of service users, staff and local buildings.
 Audio and video can support the text.

-This link takes you to the web site of the London Network of Parents with Learning Difficulties which was designed by Keith.
+This link takes you to the web site of the Lewisham Speaking Up website which was designed by Keith.

 This link takes you to the web site of Advocacy in Greenwich.
 Keith designed this web site in partnership with the organisation.

 We work in partnership with a highly experienced film maker, editor and facilitator, Piotr Obal.

 We can offer you an accessible film with voiceover, original music and subtitles tailored to your audience.